Please use the menu below to navigate to any article section:

-Property doesn’t equal profit every time.
+The property doesn’t equal profit every time.

 Just look at the results of the quarterly Corelogic Pain and Gain report which shows the percentage of properties that were resold at a loss.

-You’ll find that not every property is an investment grade property.
+You’ll find that not every property is an investment-grade property.

 And many beginning investors seem to make the same mistakes – they buy a property because it’s around the corner, or simply because it’s within budget without doing the local area due diligence.

-That’s why smart investors seek expert advice from independent property strategists like the team at Metropole to guide them through the process, and ensure they’re making sound decisions in line with a proven strategy.
+That’s why smart investors seek expert advice from independent property strategists like the team at Metropole to guide them through the process and ensure they’re making sound decisions in line with a proven strategy.

 While there are investors who will argue black and blue that the land holds the value, not the bricks on it, that’s not exactly right.

-Yes it’s important to own a property with a high land to asset ratio, but not all land is created equal.
+Yes, it’s important to own a property with a high land-to-asset ratio, but not all land is created equal.

 I’d rather own a 10th of the block of land under an apartment building in an expensive exclusive suburb than acres of land in regional Australia.

-It’s important to remember that desirability, demand and location are also fundamental components of a successful property.
+It’s important to remember that desirability, demand, and location are also fundamental components of a successful property.

-And of course a lot has to do with your budget.
+And of course, a lot has to do with your budget.

 Your price point might only allow you to buy a unit or townhouse in your desired suburb which shows potential for strong growth and that may be better than buying a house in an outer suburb with less capital growth potential.